ZappaBoy/worky/README.md

 ## Configuration
 If you prefer a practical way to understand how to worky configuration works, you can take a look at the [examples directory](https://github.com/ZappaBoy/worky/tree/main/examples).

-### Worky configuration file - `.worky.toml`
+### Worky configuration file
+There are multiple ways to configure worky:
-Worky automatically looks for a `.worky.toml` file in the current directory where is called.
+ 1. Worky automatically looks for a `.worky.toml` file in the current directory where is called.
-If it finds one, it will use it to load the workspace, alternatively, you need to specify a configuration file using the `-c` flag followed by the path of the config file.
-If you prefer, you can create a subdirectory named as your project (`project_name`) under the `~/.config/worky/`.
-Here you can put your `config.toml` file and worky will automatically look for it when you run `worky project_name`.
+ 2. You can create a `~/.config/worky/{{project_name}}.toml` file and worky will automatically look for it when you run `worky project_name`.
     For example, if you have a project named `my_project` you can create a `~/.config/worky/my_project/config.toml` file and use `worky my_project` to load the project workspace.
+ 3. You can create a subdirectory named as your project (`project_name`) under the `~/.config/worky/`.
+Here you can put your `config.toml` file and worky will look for it when you run `worky project_name`.
+    For example, if you have a project named `my_project` you can create a `~/.config/worky/my_project/config.toml` file and use `worky my_project` to load the project workspace.
+ 4. You can specify a configuration file using the `-c` flag followed by the path of the config file (see `worky --help` for more details).

 ### Variables
 Variables can be defined in the `[variables]` section of the configuration file.
 The variable's value is the command to be executed.